In this section we deals with reproduction in organism, simplified revision notes for NEET,board examnations

 their life, before they can reproduce sexually.
 That period of growth is

-called the juvenile phase.
+.
 It is known as vegetative phase in plants.

 This phase is of variable durations in different organisms.